rubygems/pg-major-update/README.md

 ### setup pgbouncer

 *This is super simple example of running pgbouncer totally unsecured.
-It could safe when running internally not being exposed in public.*
+It could be safe when running internally and not being exposed in public.*

 ```bash
 useradd pgbouncer